-Julie Clow is Head of Organizational & People Development at Two Sigma Investments and author of The Work Revolution: Freedom and Excellence for All.
+Julie Clow is a co-founder of The Work Revolution project and author of The Work Revolution: Freedom and Excellence for All.
 Julie earned her Ph.D. in Psychology, and started her career as an instructional designer producing custom training solutions for large-scale clients.
 Julie joined Google in 2006 and spent five years focusing on team effectiveness, leadership and management, and organizational culture, primarily for engineers.
 During her tenure, she discovered the power of freedom and autonomy for creating a thriving workplace.
-She moved to New York in 2011 to join an equally inspired investment management company.
 Julie has been featured on CNBC, USA Today, and other business publications.

 Why does the world need a work revolution?
 (In other words: the way we’re working isn’t working.
 Why not?)